naeemarsalan/opa-http-env-inject/README.md

 `./deploy/install.sh --cleanup`
 ## How to use:
 To enable kubernetes resource to have enviroment variables you will have to add annotation:
-`kubectl annotate deployment nginx http-proxy=true -n demo-mutate`
+`kubectl create deply nginx --image=nginx && kubectl annotate deployment nginx http-proxy=true `